 Keep your hair chemical treatments to a minimum

-If you can avoid hair relaxing, rebonding, bleaching, and other chemical treatments altogether, the better to prevent hairloss or keep it from getting worse.
-The harsh chemicals used in salons can damage and weaken your hair.
-If you need to undergo these treatments, space them out every 6 months or longer to give your hair time to recover.
+The more you can avoid hair relaxing, rebonding, bleaching, and other chemical treatments altogether, the better to prevent hair loss or keep it from getting worse.
+The harsh chemicals used in some products can damage and weaken your hair.
+If you need to do these treatments, space them out every 6 months or longer to give your hair time to recover.

 Avoid tight hairstyles

 Tight buns and ponytails, braids, and cornrows pull on the hairline, causing excessive tension on the scalp that leads to hair thinning.
 Avoid these hairstyles as much as you can, and use loose styles instead.

 Use the right kind of hair brush

 A natural-bristle brush that’s less likely to damage your hair is better to use than one with plastic bristles.
 This type of hair brush is good for preventing hair loss in women as the natural bristles reach gently to your scalp, stimulating circulation while distributing natural oils down the hair shaft.
 This makes your hair more resilient to damage.
 Also, the natural bristles cut down on static that are caused by plastic hair brush bristles.